dlzams/dlzams/README.md

 <h2 align="center">hello there 👋</h2>
-<p align="center">Currently developing some website projects and passionate about full-stack development and machine learning.
+<p align="center">Currently developing some website projects and passionate about full-stack development and interests in machine learning & computer network.
 Diving into the coding world to turn ideas into reality! 🚀</p>
 <img align="right" alt="Coding" width="250" src="https://media.tenor.com/a2ckSILufD4AAAAC/attack-on-titan-aot.gif">

 📫 How to reach me **mabdullah.azzam03@gmail.com**